 Living in India, I had considered myself a world citizen.
-I was an Indian among Indians, who believed the world was shrinking into a global village with the spread of internet, and I considered it a welcome change.
-It was after all the only way forward for humanity.
+An Indian among Indians, I was one with the community.
+It was my belief, that the world was shrinking into a global village with the spread of the internet.
+I considered it a welcome change.
+It was, after all, the only way forward for humanity.

-My relocation to Germany I believed would intensify my global outlook.
+My move to Germany, I believed, would make my global outlook stronger.
 However, in a foreign state, I was constantly confronted with my Indian roots.

 Every time I met a stranger, people wanted to know where I came from.
 It was a perfectly innocent and simple question.

-Repeat something enough number of times, and it starts sinking into your consciousness, and you can no longer ignore it.
+Repeat something enough number of times, and you start to internalize the message.
+And you can no longer ignore it.
 Not that I didn’t know I am an Indian.
 But it had never been an important part of my identity.
-It was not necessary till now.
-I never was nor am an anti-national, but I was never a nationalist.
+It was not necessary until now.
+I never was, nor am I an anti-national, but I was never a nationalist.

 One can aim to integrate, but it also has its consequences.
-There are many second-generation Turks in German, who are born and brought up in Germany and hold German citizenship.
-They complain that in Germany they are still seen as Turks, but in Turkey they are considered Germans.
+There are many second-generation Turks in German.
+They were born and brought up in Germany and hold German citizenship.
+They complain that in Germany they are still seen as Turks.
+In Turkey, people consider them Germans.

-The Republic Day and Independence Day were usually occasions to relax completely, without the burdening of celebrating any religious festival.
-This time however, many are realising that the country they grew up in has suddenly taken a turn that many could not have thought possible.
-The whole country is polarised in a way that I have never seen before, along not just religious lines but also ideology among Hindus.
+Indians usually see The Republic Day and Independence Day as occasions to relax.
+There isn’t even the burden of celebrating any religious festival.
+This time, however, many are realising that the country they grew up in has changed.
+It has suddenly taken a turn they could not have thought possible.
+The whole country is polarised in a way that I have never seen before.
+Not just along religious lines, but also ideology among Hindus.

-It seems there is no getting away from the good, bad and the ugly of India wherever I may be.
+Wherever I may be, it seems there is no getting away from the good, bad, and the ugly of India.